 The SPI Master Test Bench was written using SystemVerilog.
-The Environment consists of the following blocks:
+The Environment is consumed of the following blocks:

 Generator (1) generates a random packet, and drives it to the DUT from the FIFO interface.

 Receiver (2) receives data, which was transmitted from the SPI Slave (Generator and Driver number 3).